Logo

 Week 2

-Operationalize the research question by turning the raw scientific files into one analysis-ready time-series or panel object.
+Operationalize the research question by building one small, regular time-series table.

 Prepare for roundtable in week 3: